rollacaster/elcontext/README.md

 # elcontext

-> Bring your editing experience to the next level with context-based editing for emacs
+> Bring your editing experience to the next level with context-based actions for emacs

 ## Prerequisites